Most Famous Badminton Logos

 Logo BWF (Badminton World Federation)

-The BWF logo has a strict design indicating the organization’s status as the governing body of global badminton.
+The BWF logo features a strict design that indicates the organization’s status as the governing body of global badminton.
 A red triangle with a rounded edge serves as a vibrant foundation, resembling the outline of a flying shuttlecock.
-White letters “BWF,” executed boldly, add formality.
-The emblem reflects the federation’s authority responsible for developing, promoting, and governing badminton worldwide.
-The simplicity of the design makes it quickly recognizable and memorable for sports fans and professionals.
+White letters “BWF,” executed boldly, add a touch of formality.
+The emblem reflects the federation’s authority to develop, promote, and govern badminton worldwide.
+The design’s simplicity makes it quickly recognizable and memorable to sports fans and professionals.

 Canada Open